dkoepsell/StructuralOntologyofLaw/SOoL-structural-toolkit/Module7_Teaching_Materials/BFO-Basics-Lecture.md

 ## Overview

-BFO is a top‑level ontology designed to support interoperability across domain ontologies【238216681118797†L6-L13】.
+BFO is a top‑level ontology designed to support interoperability across domain ontologies.
 It divides entities into **continuants** (things that persist through time) and **occurrents** (processes unfolding in time).
 It further distinguishes between independent continuants (objects) and dependent continuants (qualities, roles, dispositions).
 These categories form the backbone of the SOoL kernel.

 ### Key Categories

 - **Independent Continuant:** An entity that can exist on its own (e.g., a person, a court).
-- **Generically Dependent Continuant:** Depends on some bearer but can be manifested in multiple bearers (e.g., the English language, authority)【873523715407077†L155-L159】.
+- **Generically Dependent Continuant:** Depends on some bearer but can be manifested in multiple bearers (e.g., the English language, authority).
 - **Specifically Dependent Continuant:** Inheres in exactly one bearer (e.g., a particular licence).
-Roles are in this category【516386639202089†L88-L97】.
+Roles are in this category.
 - **Realisable Dependent Continuant:** Can be realised under certain conditions (e.g., a doctor’s duty).
 Norms and powers fall here.
 - **Relational Dependent Continuant:** A relation between two or more entities (e.g., jurisdiction binds an authority to a domain).
 - **Disposition:** A tendency to behave in a certain way when triggered (e.g., a remedy to enforce a judgement).